-Prior to joining Nexsen Pruet, Brittany practiced at a large international law firm in Washington D.C., where she focused on domestic and international business litigation, including class actions, securities litigation and arbitration proceedings.
-Before her time in Washington, Brittany served as law clerk to the Honorable Dennis W. Shedd of the United States Court of Appeals for the Fourth Circuit.
-She also served as law clerk to the Honorable Terry L. Wooten, Chief Judge of the United States District Court for the District of South Carolina.
+Before Nexsen Pruet, Brittany practiced at an international law firm in Washington D.C., where she focused on complex business litigation, including class actions.
+Brittany also served as law clerk to the Honorable Dennis W. Shedd of the United States Court of Appeals for the Fourth Circuit and the Honorable Terry L. Wooten, Chief Judge of the United States District Court for the District of South Carolina.

-Brittany earned her law degree, magna cum laude, from the University of South Carolina School of Law, where she graduated first in her class.
-While in Columbia, she also served as Associate Editor-in-Chief of the the Law Review.
+Brittany earned her law degree, magna cum laude, from the University of South Carolina School of Law, where she graduated first in her class and served as Associate Editor-in-Chief of the Law Review.

 Community & Professional

 - Member of SC Bar’s Trial and Appellate Advocacy Council (2019-present)

 - South Carolina Women in Leadership Board Member (2019-present)

 - S.C.
 Bar, Professional Responsibility Committee, Member, 2022-present